pospi/talk-solidity-blockchain-intro/solidity-notes.md

 A code library in Ethereum is just a contract declared with the `library` keyword instead of `contract`.
 Libraries can have no `storage` of their own and are always compiled to `delegatecall` by the compiler.

+> If you use libraries, take care that an actual external function call is performed.

-When deploying, the library will actually be deployed to a separate contract on the blockchain.
+.caveat[When deploying, the library will actually be deployed to a separate contract on the blockchain.]
+All external function call rules apply.

 It's important to note the importance of the `storage` keyword in function parameters for libraries.
 Without this keyword, functions will create a deep copy of any arguments passed in, which is not only expensive in memory consumption but also means that modifying storage directly via library methods would not be possible- which is where the power of `delegatecall` comes from.

-> If you use libraries, take care that an actual external function call is performed.

 > calls to library functions look just like calls to functions of explicit base contracts (`L.f()` if `L` is the name of the library).